XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Updated ``SerializedDetectionSaliency.ipynb`` to not have an exercise section at the end.

+* Fixed outstanding isseues running the notebooks in Colab

 Dependencies

 * Removed unused ``pyyaml`` and ``shapely`` dependencies.